ashutosh-tewari/GMCM/README.md

 # GMCM-TF
-Gaussian Mixture Copula Model (GMCM) implementation in TensorFlow-Probability (TFP).
+Gaussian Mixture Copula Model (GMCM) implementation using TensorFlow-Probability (TFP) constructs.
 GMCM is more expressive alternative to the Gaussian Mixture Models (GMMs), with the same parameterization to encode multimodal dependence structure.

 For details, see:
 Link-to-the-paper